kubeflow/website/content/en/docs/ibm/deploy/authentication.md

 HTTP address to HTTPS address automatically.

 **Note**: The certificates for the NLB DNS host secret expire every **90** days.
-The secret in the `istio-system` namespace is automatically renewed by IBM Cloud Kubernetes Service 37 days before it expires.
-After this secret is updated, you must manually copy it to the `istio-ingressgateway-certs` secret by repeating commands in step 6.
+The secret in the `default` namespace is automatically renewed by IBM Cloud Kubernetes Service 37 days before it expires.
+After this secret is updated, you must manually copy it to the `istio-ingressgateway-certs` secret by repeating commands in step 5 and 6.

 ## Updating configuration of the authentication provider